-Prerequisite(s): EDUC 303 for EDUC 402; EDUC 402 for EDUC 403; enrolment in a third or fourth year education class and a minimum GPA of 2.70..
+Prerequisite(s): EDUC 303, minimum 90 semester hours, and a minimum 2.70 GPA.
+Co-requisite(s): EDUC 401 or EDUC 411 EDUC 403 Initial Classroom Experience (1 sem. hrs.)
+These initial classroom experiences provide students with meaningful educational experiences in schools and classrooms.
+Students relate their studies in the university classroom to school settings.
+Throughout the course and school visits, students become more confident in being in the classroom, interacting with students and teachers, and in carrying out activities that prepare them for more advanced practica.
+Pre-service teachers are involved in 25 hours of classroom experience, normally 2 1⁄2 hours a week for 10 weeks (or 30 hours of classroom experience if the course happens for one to two weeks during the month of May.
+Requests for May practica are processed through the Dean's office.).
+NB: Pass/Fail courses Prerequisite(s): EDUC 402, minimum 90 semester hours, and a minimum 2.70 GPA.
 EDUC 411 Early Learning Curriculum and Assessment (3 sem. hrs.)
 An exploration of early childhood theories, philosophical perspectives, effective practices, curriculum and assessment and an overall understanding of what it means to effectively support and nurture early learners.
 The vital role of a well prepared early learning educator and the importance of learning through play, emergent curriculum and authentic assessment methods will be thoroughly examined.
 Content addresses the entire spectrum of a child's growth and development within the context of place, families and communities: linguistic, socio-cultural, emotional, physical, spiritual, and cognitive development.
-Prerequisite(s) or Co-requisite: EDUC 222 and fourth year standing, 2.5 GPA.
-Concurrently with a practicum course: EDUC 303, EDUC 402 or EDUC 403.
-(3-0; 0-0) EDUC 412 Strategies for the Exceptional Child (4 sem. hrs.)
+Prerequisite(s)): EDUC 321, minimum 90 semester hours, and a minimum 2.70 GPA..
+(3-0; 0-0) Co-requisite: EDUC 402 EDUC 412 Strategies for the Exceptional Child (4 sem. hrs.)
 This course builds upon the information presented in introductory courses to special education.
 It is intended for pre-professional Education students and those in psychology, social services, and nursing, and is designed to provide information and strategies for: assessing the needs of students, developing intervention techniques, and utilizing the resources of various professionals to meet the diverse needs of exceptional students and exceptional families.
 Enrolment in this class includes a practicum in a special needs setting.
 NB: Offered in the spring.
 Cross-listed: PSYC 412.
-Prerequisite(s): EDUC 310 or PSYC 310; third year standing or professional teaching experience and permission of instructor, minimum 2.5 GPA.
+Prerequisite(s): EDUC 310, minimum 90 semester hours, and a minimum 2.70 GPA.
 (0-0; 3-1) EDUC 430 Foundations and Principles of Music Education (3 sem. hrs.)
 An introduction to the historical, philosophical, sociological, and psychological foundations of music education.
 Topics include program development, teaching methods, administration, supervision, and evaluation.
 NB: Not offered every year.
 See music department chair.
 Cross-listed: MUSI 430.